Reusable vs. disposable nappies: which is better for the environment?

 Absorbency: modern disposable nappies are able to hold many times their own weight in liquid.

 Waste: as discussed above, you’ll be throwing away around 5,000 nappies – not an insignificant number.
 These will rot in landfill for 500 years, slowly releasing 630kg of methane into the atmosphere.

-Price: according to the Go Real nappy information service, it’ll cost between £70 and £250, plus £1 per week in costs for washing.
+Price: it’ll cost between £70 and £250, plus £1 per week in costs for washing.
 These savings are greater if the nappies are then used for a second baby.

 Incentives: many councils offer reusable nappy incentives through cashback, vouchers or trial kits.
 Ask your local authority for details of a scheme in your area.